ansonwongphbs/2017.M3.TQF-ML/Project/README.md

 Predictor
 -------
-My project may involve the following questions: Given the remaining time, shoting time, shoting zone, remaining second, period, etc, what the outcome is.
+My project may involve the following questions: Given the remaining time, shoting time, shoting zone, remaining second, period, etc, what the outcome is. some features I created by myself

+'action_type'

+'combined_shot_type'

+'season'

+'opponent'

+'home_game'

+'loc_x' : horizontal coordinates of the shot location

+'loc_y' : vertical coordinates of the shot location

+'shot_distance'

+'shot_zone_area'

+'is_last_minute' : whether the shot is made at the last minute of the quarter.

+'previous_shot_type' : the type of his previous shot attempt

+'previous_shot_made' : whether the previous shot is made

+'distance_from_staples' : the distance from LA.

 Training model
 -------
 The algorithm used for training is Logistic Regression it contains several input variables and one input variable(1 or 0).

 Dataset description
 -------